aaag97/ada-2019-project-databusters/README.md

 - **Business Match Endpoint**: Lets us match business data from other sources against businesses on Yelp, based on provided business information.
 - **Business Details**: Given the id of any establishment obtained from the Business Match Endpoint, this returns details like price range, rating, and cuisine.

+## Datasets

+#### Chicago Food Inspections Dataset
+We chose the _Chicago Food Inspections_ dataset from the given datasets.
+It contains information about food inspections of different establishments in Chicago from January 1, 2010 to the present.
+We will use it as our main dataset for the project and it can be downloaded either as a JSON file _socrata\_metadata.json (9.14 KB)_  or a CSV file _food-inspections.csv (219.71 MB)_ from [2](https://www.kaggle.com/chicago/chicago-food-inspections) (In addition to that source, you can check for the main source dataset on Chicago Data Portal [3](https://data.cityofchicago.org/Health-Human-Services/Food-Inspections-Dashboard/2bnm-jnvb)).
+More information about the attributes in the Chicago Food Inspections' dataset can be found on [4](https://data.cityofchicago.org/api/assets/BAD5301B-681A-4202-9D25-51B2CAE672FF).

 #### Socioeconomic Indicator Dataset
 As we mentioned in our last research question, we need a Socioeconomic Indicator Dataset in order to make an inference about the influence of the location of a facility on its food inspection outcomes in Chicago.
 To that end, we will be using _census-data-selected-socioeconomic-indicators-in-chicago-2008-2012.csv (364 KB)_ [6](https://data.cityofchicago.org/Health-Human-Services/Census-Data-Selected-socioeconomic-indicators-in-C/kn9c-c2s2).
 It contains six socioeconomic indicators of public health quality and a hardship index, for each Chicago community area, for the years 2008-2012.